BitcoinUnlimited/BitcoinUnlimited/doc/miner.md

 Of course, given current and foreseeable mining difficulties this program will not find any blocks on mainnet.
 However, it will find blocks on testnet or regtest.

+### miningtest.py

+A python based test of these interfaces is located at qa/rpc-tests/miningtest.py.
+This example may be of more use for people accessing these RPCs in higher level languages.

 ### Function documentation: